bartkl/presentations/cimug2024/index.md

 Collaboration and versioning becomes straightforward using a VCS like Git.
 * Again: it's no different from the usual way of working.
+* Even external collaborators can contribute.

 ---

 ![bg height: 20%](Attachments/index%202024-05-12%2019.23.25.excalidraw.light.svg)

----

-Even external contributors can make changes...
-* and request merging those back in the upstream model.

 ---